BEST ALL-AROUND WHEELS FOR RIM BRAKE BIKES – 2017

 Mavic, the largest volume bike wheel maker and one of the most conservative when it comes to safety, recently introduced their first carbon clincher rim brake wheelsets.
 DT Swiss and 3T no longer sell branded carbon-alloy wheelsets.
 I believe these are further indicators that we are at a so-called ‘tipping point’ in the acceptance of carbon wheels.

 Carbon wheel manufacturers will rebut the perception of inferior performing braking and some of the wheels reviewed brake extremely well in all conditions.
-You need to ask yourself whether you are ok with the braking performance of the carbon wheelset you are interested in or whether you should go ahead with one of the remaining carbon-alloy ones (or a lower profile alloy wheelset) instead that brakes slightly better but has disadvantages compared to carbon clinchers.
+You need to ask yourself whether you are ok with the braking performance of the carbon wheelset you are interested in or whether you should go ahead with one of the remaining carbon-alloy ones (or a lower profile alloy wheelset) instead that brake slightly better but has disadvantages compared to carbon clinchers.

 With the handling and crosswind performance improvements seen in carbon all-around rim brake wheels and their improved strength-to-weight ratios, all-arounds may become deeper.
 Said differently, you may be able to ride and get the benefits in some deeper carbon wheels that provide the same versatility that today’s all-arounds do.